-- Enroll in the appropriate course for CPT.
+- Register for the appropriate course for CPT.
 Note: you must be registered for CPT course in the same semester during which the work will be done (i.e., You must be registered for the CPT course in the summer if you will be working in the summer).

-- Pick up new CPT I-20.
-The F-1 International Student Advisor will issue new CPT I-20 and will notify by email when it is ready.
+- Pick up new CPT I-20 form.
+The Office of International Student Services DSO will issue new CPT I-20 and will notify by email when it is ready.
 (Usually 5-7 business days)

 - Apply for Social Security Number (cannot apply more than 30 days before start date listed on page 2 of I-20).

-- Begin CPT once start date (listed on I-20) has arrived.
+- Begin CPT once start date listed on CPT I-20 has arrived.